 No matter what type of phone you use, there are steps you can take to prevent hacks and taps:

-- Check with your wireless provider for information on when your voicemail account and other features were accessed
+- Check with your wireless provider for information on when your voicemail account and other features were accessed.

-- Have a professional examine your phone or telephone lines for security breaches
+- Have a professional examine your phone or telephone lines for security breaches.

 - Be careful when allowing someone to "sync" their phone with your phone.
 Is the person trustworthy?

-- Use encryption software to make VoIP calls secure
+- Use encryption software to make VoIP calls secure.

-Don't let paranoia take over.
-The odds are very slim that someone is hacking or tapping your phone.
-But by taking a few safety precautions you can help make sure it doesn't happen and your privacy is protected.
+Contact your local police department, telephone service provider, and if applicable, your bank once you have reason to believe your phone has been tapped or hacked.
+Having said that, do not become paranoid.
+The odds are slim that someone is hacking or tapping your phone.
+But by taking a few safety precautions, you can help to ensure that your privacy is protected.

 Questions for Your Attorney